pecheylauren02/mp5_posh_portables/README.md

 ### Scope

-I then created a list of all the features I would like to add to the site in order to meet all these user stories, as well as some extras that I'd like to include should time allow.
+As part of the scope, I created a list of all the features to add to the site in order to meet all of the above user stories, as well as some extras that include (should time allow).
 I rated these in terms of difficulty and importance and this would help inform the decisions throughout the next stages of planning.

 | Feature                                                                 | Difficulty | Importance |
 |-------------------------------------------------------------------------|------------|------------|